There is an Apprenticeship Program available.

 YOU WILL BE WORKING ON A FARM.

 In the Spring there is the preparing of the beds and the starting of the seeds.
-There is the inventorying, seed and root packaging, labelling.
+There is the inventorying, seed and root packaging, labeling.
 General getting things going again after the winter.
 The Summer is more the time of getting ready for festivals and gatherings.
 Basically maintaining the garden systems.
 Composting, roads, and paths all need maintenance and repair and weeds must be removed.
 Lots of plant identification and some harvesting.
 In the Autumn it is harvest time.
 Drying plants, medicine making, plant processing, harvesting the Autumn crop.
 Preparing the beds for winter.
 Winter is the time of rest and introspection.
 No interns are needed over the winter.
 In the evenings you will have time to study.

 Will I be able to attend the growing school?